Routes after study

-You must apply a maximum of 60 days before your expected end date and before your current Tier 4 visa expires.
+You must apply a maximum of 60 days before your expected end date and before your current Student Visa expires.
 The expected end date is the date your PhD is awarded.

 Timing of the application is your responsibility and it is not possible to apply after your PhD has been awarded.

 - Complete Section A and Section B of the Doctorate Extension Scheme assessment document;